We want to help you to understand health insurance so you can make the most of your health plan.

 Health Plan: A generic term to refer to a specific benefit package offered by an insurer.

-High-Deductible Health Plan: Health plans with higher deductibles and usually lower premiums than traditional plans.
+High-Deductible Health Plan: Health plans with a higher-set dollar amount that a person must pay before insurance coverage for medical expenses can begin.
+They also usually have lower premiums than traditional plans.

 Home Health Care: Healthcare services a person receives at home.